 Currently, only V-Ray Displacement with 3D Mapping type can be converted with this script.

-2D mapping and Subdivision will not work.
+2D mapping and Subdivision types do not work with the script.